Indicio-tech/aries-acapy-plugins/oid4vc/README.md

 2. Credential Offer Page
    - Presents a credential offer in the form of a QR code.
-   - Scan the QR code using the Sphereon Wallet app.
+   - Scan the QR code using a compatible wallet app.
-   - The Sphereon Wallet follows the OID4VC flow, requesting an authentication token and using it to obtain a credential.
+   - The wallet follows the OID4VC flow, requesting an authentication token and using it to obtain a credential.
    - The OID4VC plugin determines the credential subjects based on the exchange record.

-Now you have a `UniversityCredential` in your Sphereon Wallet.
+Now you have a `UniversityCredential` in your wallet.
 To demonstrate the other half of the OID4VC plugin, click on the `Present Credential` button on the sidebar.

 3. Present Credential
    - The Present Credential page has a single button on it: Present Credential
    - When you press that button, the demo will prepare a QR code that contains a presentation request
      - Again, the demo obscures and automates some of the necessary calls to prepare the request, but you can see the calls being made in the logs
-   - Scan this QR code with your Sphereon Wallet app
+   - Scan this QR code with your wallet app
    - Follow the steps on the app, which will prompt you to select a University Credential from your wallet

 As mentioned, the demo automatically takes care of a lot of the setup calls necessary to prepare credential definitions, presentation requests, and so forth.
 You can see what calls are being made, and with what values, both in the container logs and on the page.